anoma/namada/documentation/docs/src/user-interfaces/web-wallet/rpc.md

 ### WebSocket Client

 The most interesting type of interaction with the ledger thus far is via WebSockets.
-The goal of the implementation in `anoma-wallet` is to allow us to provide listeners so that we can update the React app according to activity on the ledger.
+The goal of the implementation in `namada-wallet` is to allow us to provide listeners so that we can update the React app according to activity on the ledger.
 The core functionality of the implementation on the client is as follows:

 ```ts
 public async broadcastTx(